OpTest® 7 offers sophisticated measurements for a wide range of users

 - Encircled Energy

 - Axial Color

 - Lateral Color

 The VideoMTF ® Image Analysis Module is used in conjunction with a two-dimensional imager to provide real-time measurement of MTF.
 The VideoMTF ® module can be configured for use with most industry standard video format cameras to provide high-speed laboratory quality measurement capabilities.
-While typically used in the visible wavelength range, there are the image analyzers for the near-infrared, mid-wave infrared, and longwave infrared.
-A Image Analysis-based testing system is recommended for visible applications or for high-speed production testing at any wavelength.
+While typically used in the visible wavelength range, we offer image analyzers for the near-infrared, mid-wave infrared, and longwave infrared.
+An Image Analysis-based testing system is recommended for visible applications or for high-speed production testing at any wavelength.
 The Image Analysis Module comes equipped with the appropriate framegrabber.

 - Real-time measurements